nstarke/thecus-firmware-decrypt/README.md

 python3 decrypt.py -t N16000 $FILENAME
 ```

-Where `N16000` is the key returned in the output of step 2
+Where `N16000` is an example of the key returned in the output of step 2

 Enjoy!